ColinFay/colinfay.github.io/_posts/2020-01-05-chuck-deployment-shiny-docker-kubernetes.md

     needs to have access to the internet.
   - This app needs to be connected to a Mongo DB database, so you also need to handle the access to this DB.
-  - DataBase info are printed to R stdout so you have something to look for in the Docker & Kube logs.
+  - Database info is printed to R so you have something to look for in the Docker & Kube logs.
   - As it relies on `{mongolite}`, it has system requirements.
   - The connection parameters are passed through environment variables, so you can also play with these ones either in Docker, or in Kube with Environment variables, configMap or Secrets.
-  - On the app, you can chose to “save” or “skip” when a joke is randomly selected.
+  - On the app, you can chose to “save” or “skip” when a joke is randomly shown.
 If you chose save, it’s saved inside the mongo database.
 You can see the number of elements registered in the mongo collection + the info about the db.
 That allows you to play with mongo collection and database name, storage systems (keep the db